MotusWTS/motusServer/inst/doc/status_api.md

 ### Notes ###

 1. The `authToken` returned by this API must be included in most other API calls.
+Alternatively, the non-URL-encoded value of the cookie called `auth_tkt`, obtained by logging in via the [main login page](https://sgdata.motus.org/login.php), can be used as `authToken`, which avoids having to call `authenticate_user` if the user has already logged in that way.

 2. Authorization is by project: if a user has permission for a project, then that user can see: